-Ship of the Line: Hornblower's Heroic Sacrifice of his ship.
-He manages to cripple four out of the five French ships before he had to abandon ship (and the fifth ship had to keeps its pumps running round the clock following the battle).
+- Ship of the Line: Hornblower's Heroic Sacrifice of his ship.
+He manages to cripple three out of the four French ships before he had to surrender (and the fourth ship had to keeps its pumps running round the clock following the battle).

-Also, Hornblower's trial.
+- Hornblower's trial.
 Under the Articles of War, a captain who lost his ship was automatically to be tried for not having done his utmost best to prevent her loss, and Hornblower had lost the seventy-four gun ship of the line HMS Sutherland in Ship of the Line.
-Between the circumstances of the loss and him returning with a recaptured prize and a group of sailor to be pressed into service, the trial is just an excuse to make him a war hero and have him honourably aquitted.
+Between the circumstances of the loss and him returning with a recaptured prize and a group of sailors to be pressed into service, the trial is just an excuse to make him a war hero and have him honourably acquitted.

 Horatio: Fish for it.